10 Minute Lemon Garlic Sauteed Bok Choy

-How to make sautéed bok choy with fresh lemon and garlic in under 10 minutes.
+I love this easy bok choy recipe!
+See how to make sautéed bok choy with fresh lemon and garlic in under 10 minutes.
 Make this as a side dish or add your favorite protein for a full meal.
-Jump to the 10 Minute Lemon Garlic Sauteed Bok Choy Recipe or read on to see our tips for making it.
+Jump to the 10 Minute Lemon Garlic Sautéed Bok Choy Recipe

-If you are wondering ‘what is bok choy,’ let’s get that out of the way first.
+If you are wondering what bok choy is, let’s get that out of the way first.
 More recently, we have been noticing bok choy show up in our local grocery store.
 It’s in the same family of veggies as broccoli, cabbage, and cauliflower.
-It’s light, crisp and crunchy on the bottom and has dark green leaves on top.
-It tastes mild and we absolutely love it — especially when we quickly stir fry or saute it.
+It’s light, crisp, and crunchy on the bottom and has dark green leaves on top.
+It tastes mild and we absolutely love it — especially when we quickly stir-fry or sauté it.
 The leaves wilt a little and the white bottoms stay light and crisp.